Follow South Korea travel status to get updates when regulations change.

 Some restaurants and bars in South Korea are open, under social distancing requirements.

-Wearing face masks is recommended.
+Wearing face masks is required on public transportation.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.